German language in the Basic Law: Public opposition to the amendment

 Then Chancellor of Germany Angela Merkel (CDU) criticized her party's 2008 demands for the addition of German into the Basic Law, reasoning that giving increasingly inconsequential issues the gravity of constitutionality would risk a slippery slope.
 Further criticism of the CDU's decision came from Turkish Advocacy in Germany, members of SPD, FDP, Green Party, the then CSU Secretary General Karl-Theodor zu Guttenberg and then North Rhine-Westphalian family minister Armin Laschet (CDU).
 Linguist Rolf C. Peter sees languages as simply "evolving" and regards the Basic Law amendment to appoint a national language as based on "a superstition" that "prophesies the downfall of the German language every time a new loanword emerges".

 During the parliamentary debate on 2 March 2018, SPD parliamentarian Johann Saathoff delivered a part of his speech in his native East Frisian Low Saxon dialect, in which he rejected the AfD's demands to establish German as a national language in the Basic Law.
 He emphasized that other languages enrich Germany rather than stunting it.

 Media

 Die Tageszeitung published in its 2 December 2008 issue a pros-and-cons on incorporating the German language into the Basic Law.
-On 3 December 2008, journalist Bastian Sick used his Zwiebelfisch column in Der Spiegel (online) (see: Der Dativ ist dem Genitiv sein Tod) to satirize the CDU's proposal and its internal criticism of it.
+On 3 December 2008, journalist Bastian Sick used his Zwiebelfisch column in Der Spiegel (see: Der Dativ ist dem Genitiv sein Tod) to satirize the CDU's proposal and its internal criticism of it.